kubb-labs/kubb/docs/getting-started/quick-start.md

 > If you’re using a custom configuration, specify it with `--config kubb.config.js` or `--config FILE_NAME.js`.

 The simplest way to get started with Kubb is to configure your `package.json` to include Kubb.
 Create a `kubb.config.ts` setup file and run the **Kubb generate command**.
-Kubb will automatically determine which file or configuration to use based on the [order](/getting-started/configure#usage).
+Kubb will automatically determine which file or configuration to use based on an [order](/getting-started/configure#usage).

 ::: code-group
 ```json [package.json]